sonicaks/Complaints-Portal/README.md

 6. Run the server by the typing the command: `python manage.py runserver`
 7. The server should be live at: http://127.0.0.1:8000/

-**Note:** After downloading this repo one needs to create .env file that stores the secret key of the Django application and sendgrid api key for email backend.
+**Note:** After downloading this repo one needs to create .env file that stores the secret key of the Django application, sendgrid api key for email backend and debug variable.

 **Example .env file:**